Branding

 Closing the Gap

-Most healthy brands are constantly doing a little of both.
-They refine their identity as the business evolves, and they push their operations to meet the standard their brand sets.
+Most successful brands do both.
+They adjust their identity as they grow.
+They push their operations to hit the standard they’ve set.

 Practical Steps for Assessment

-• Read your own reviews.
-What words do customers use to describe your business?
-Those words are your brand image.
+Read your reviews.
+What words do customers actually use?
+Those are your brand image.

 Why This Matters for Small Businesses